64 Hexagrams

 • In a reading, the upper trigram offers insights into how the situation is evolving, the challenges and opportunities ahead, and how the individual or situation is interacting with the external environment.

-The Building Blocks are Elements
+The 8 Trigrams are Elements

 In total, there are 8 trigrams that serve as the building blocks for the 64 hexagrams.
 Each trigram represents a specific natural element, energy, or concept.
 Here are the eight trigrams along with their names, meanings, and representations: